 This evening will mark the beginning of Yom Kippur.

 Yom Kippur or Yom Hakipurrim translates as The Day of Atonement.
 But “atonement” is one concept that nobody understands, least of all me.
 We talk about reviewing our behaviour, acknowledging our sins, and being judged by the Holy One, the One and only G-d of Abraham.
-He or She Who has many names and many attributes but is invisible to human sight.
+They have many names and attributes but are invisible to human sight.